anishsanghvi7/p53detect_tester/README.md

 Machine Learning tool that classifies the likelihood of a mutational singature sample containing the tumour supressor gene.

-Testing the feasability of the project here with public data
+Testing the feasability of the project with public data